UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 Limited liability partnerships (LLPs) are comprised of members in partnership with limited liability.
 The relationship between the members is usually governed by a members’ agreement.
 An LLP is taxed in the same way as a partnership.

 Private Limited Companies

 Private limited companies are comprised of shareholders who own share capital of the company proportionate to their individual levels of capital investment.
 Directors (who may or may not include shareholders) are appointed to run the company.
 The shareholders have personal liability protection, and their relationship is governed by a shareholders’ agreement.
 This entity is liable for corporation tax, and shareholders only pay tax on dividends.

 Public Limited Companies

-A public limited company is a limited liability company the shares of which may be sold and traded to the public and listed on a stock exchange.
-It can therefore raise money by the sale of shares to the general public.
+A public limited company is a limited liability company, the shares of which may be sold and traded to the public and listed on a stock exchange.
+It can, therefore, raise money by selling shares to the general public.

-In the case of limited liability partnerships and private limited companies, no minimum capital requirement applies.
+No minimum capital requirement applies in the case of LLPs and private limited companies.
 A public limited company must have a minimum issued share capital of GBP50,000, with at least 25% (GBP12,500) of this being paid up in full.

 Private limited companies are governed by the Companies Act 2006 and have a constitution (articles of association) to assist the shareholders and directors to regulate their relationship with the company and each other.

 Unlike private limited companies, public limited companies require at least two directors and a company secretary.
 They are otherwise governed by UK company law.
-If a public limited company is trading on a stock exchange it will also be subject to the regulations of that exchange.
+If a public limited company is trading on a stock exchange, it will be subject to the regulations of that exchange.